 Imagine yourself in a heated swimming pool, looking at the snow all around you.
 Is this not what dreams are made of?

 I am not aware of many heated indoor pools in India.
 In fact, I remember my friend Barbara Miller with whom I did all my Delhi Walking Tours, used to always complain about the fact that despite being a world-class city, Delhi does not have a heated pool.
 Not sure if she would be happy to know about this one in Gulmarg.

 Khyber’s wellness area also hosts The Khyber Spa by L’OCCITANE & a state of the art Gym.
 I am not too much of a Spa person.
 I am one of those who enjoy it as long as it lasts but can hardly feel a difference later on.
 However, my other traveler friends who are experts at reviewing Spas vouch for the Spa there in the resort.

 Himalayan view from the bathrooms

 The high point is the sunken bath or a bathtub that lets you again sit in hot water and admire the snow-clad Himalayas.
 From a distance, it looks like a picture window – with a landscape picture posted on the glass.
-It takes a few minutes to realize that you are ‘Rubru’ or face to face with the real landscape.
+It takes a few minutes to realize that you are ‘Rubru’ or face-to-face with the real landscape.

 Kashmiri Wazwan Meal

 I can’t thank them enough for making a vegetarian version of Kashmiri Wazan for me.
-I know you really cannot have a vegetarian Wazwan, but the Nadru Yakhni was lovely.
+I know you really cannot have a vegetarian Wazwan, but Nadru Yakhni was lovely.
 Liked it so much that I asked for it the next day.

 The Mallu general manager at the resort convinced me to try their Idlis for breakfast though I had all my doubts about fermenting the batter in that extreme cold.
-I would not recommend trying their south Indian fare, better stick to what is available locally and goes with the local weather.
+I would not recommend trying their south Indian fare, better to stick to what is available locally, and goes with the local weather.